DaniAkiode/IOtechSystemsE1/exercises-main/exercises-main/README.md

 - Reformat the data so that it satisfies the schema in `exercise-01/output-schema/schema.json`
 - Order the reformatted data by `Name` (ascending)
 - Write the reformatted data to a new file in `JSON` format

+How to run the program:

+- Download repository
+- Open it on Visual Studio
+- Download the Live Server Extension
+- Go into index.html right click and select open the Live Server